arnicas/interactive-vis-course/Week3/README.md

 **Homework:** Based on what you know about data binding now, how would you make your `<p>` creation from last week's homework the D3 way?
 Redo the example in [create_p_from_data.html](../Week2/create_p_from_data.html) using a d3 "enter" approach in place of the forEach loop.
 Send me the gist, "Week 3: P's the D3 Way."
 (10pt)

-**Homework**: Build your own styled table from your CSV data, using the model in d3_tabulate_function.html, or (EXTRA CREDIT) d3_tabulate_function_sortable.html.
+**Homework**: Build your own styled table from your CSV data, using the model in d3_tabulate_function.html, or (EXTRA CREDIT, 5pt) using d3_tabulate_function_sortable.html.
 Sort the data in a reasonable default way for display.
 Style it so it looks good.
 Make the header on the page appropriately explain your data table.
-Add more text to the page to help explicate, identifying your source, etc. (25pts)
+Add more text to the page to help explicate, identifying your source, etc. (25pts, extra credit 5pt)  Send me the gist, "Week 3: Basic Table."

 **Homework**: Add a color heatmap to your table.
-(20pts)
+(20pts) Extra credit (10pt): Do it on a version with a default sort order that's interesting and make the table sortable using the jquery plugin.
+Be sure to identify data source on the page!
+Gist: "Week 3: Heatmap table"

 **Homework**: Pick an interactive graphic somewhere that you'd like to know how to make.
-Send it to me as "Week3: How do I do this."
+Send it to me as "Week 3: How do I do this."
 I'll try to find out for you!
 (5pt)